hidesoon/Indeed/README.md

 	p.words() # ranked list of words -- separate from counts p.pos_tags() # pos tags given in order they appear

-	# can add different Process objects, if locations are the same, can add to pool via dump function
+	# can add different Extract objects, if locations are the same, can add to pool via dump function
 	# if locations are different will just pool the pools for access to other functions
-	q = indeed.Process(("Java","e"))
+	q = indeed.Extract(("Java","e"))
 	q.dump()
 	c = p+q
 	c.dump()